Posted/Revised: August 26, 2021

 11.3 Termination for Cause.
 Either party may terminate this Agreement immediately for the other’s material breach of these Terms of Service.
 Without limiting MPOWR’s other rights and remedies, MPOWR may suspend or terminate an Authorized User’s access to the System at any time, without advanced notice, if MPOWR reasonably concludes such Authorized User has conducted itself in a way that is not consistent with the requirements of the AUP or the other requirements of this Agreement or in a way that subjects MPOWR to potential liability.

 11.4 Effects of Termination.
 Upon termination of this Agreement, Customer and its Authorized Users shall cease all use of the System and delete, destroy, or return all copies of the Documentation in its possession or control.
-Customer must remove its Customer Data from the System within 30 days after the date of expiration or termination of the applicable Subscription(s).
-The following provisions will survive termination or expiration of this Agreement: (a) any obligation of Customer to pay fees incurred before termination; and (b) the rights and licenses granted to MPOWR in Sections 2.2 and 4.4, all representations and warranties, Section 6 (IP & Feedback), Section 7 (Confidential Information), Section 8 (No Representations or Warranties), Section 9 (Indemnification), Section 10 (Limitation of Liability), and any other provision of this Agreement that must survive to fulfill its essential purpose.
+The following provisions will survive termination or expiration of this Agreement: (a) any obligation of Customer to pay fees incurred before termination; and (b) the rights and licenses granted to MPOWR in Sections 2.2 and 4.3, all representations and warranties, Section 6 (IP & Feedback), Section 7 (Confidential Information), Section 8 (No Representations or Warranties), Section 9 (Indemnification), Section 10 (Limitation of Liability), and any other provision of this Agreement that must survive to fulfill its essential purpose.